 As our world becomes more diverse, and communities reflect a multiplicity of cultures, the interaction between nation states and non-state actors will become more complex, demanding practitioners expand their thinking on the role religion will play in shaping national and international events.

-The Center’s Theme for 2017, Navigating a World in Transition: Creating a New Map for Foreign Affairs, acknowledges a pivotal turning point in foreign affairs where faith-based practitioners and state actors are urged to collaborate to build interdisciplinary approaches to promote peace.
-This year, faculty, fellows, and students will explore some of the most pressing global challenges through digital and on-ground initiatives that include brown-bags, public gatherings, the publication of issues papers and monographs, and digital research seminars.
+The Center’s Theme for 2019, Increasing Divisions in a Shrinking World, investigates the rapid rise of nationalism around the globe and explores ways in which faith-based practitioners and state actors can collaborate in building interdisciplinary approaches to promote peace.
+This year, faculty, fellows, and students will explore some of the most pressing global challenges through digital and on-ground initiatives that include brown-bags, public gatherings, the publication of issues papers, blogs, digital research seminars and a published collection of essays highlighting last year’s theme, Rethinking Public Diplomacy: Addressing Divisive Propaganda in Public Discourse.
 The Center also seeks to advance scholarship in peace and conflict studies by contributing to quarterly special reports.

 Thank you for visiting.
 Please check back often, as it is my hope that this Center will serve as a leading forum and catalyst to advance scholar-practitioner research, academic exchange, and innovative prescriptions to address some of the greatest challenges of this era.

 Keith Augustus Burton, Ph.D.